Lovesickness

-Lovesickness refers to an affliction that can produce negative feelings when deeply in love, during the absence of a loved one or when love is unrequited.
+Lovesickness is the mental state brought on by the personal experience of unrequited love, or unrequited limerence (also known as infatuated love or being smitten).
+Research on the biology of romantic love indicates that the early stage of intense romantic love (also called passionate love) resembles addiction, but academics do not currently agree on how love addiction is defined.
+Lovesickness is characterized by addictive cravings, depression and intrusive thoughts about a love object.

-The term "lovesickness" is rarely used in modern medicine and psychology, though new research is emerging on the impact of heartbreak on the body and mind.
+The term "lovesickness" is rarely used in modern medicine, though new research is emerging on the impact of heartbreak on the body and mind.

 History

 In the medical texts of ancient Greece and Rome, lovesickness was characterized as a "depressive" disease, "typified by sadness, insomnia, despondency, dejection, physical debility, and blinking."
 In Hippocratic texts, "love melancholy" is expected as a result of passionate love.
 Lovesickness could be cured through the acquisition of the person of interest, such as in the case of Prince Antiochus.

 In ancient literature, however, lovesickness manifested itself in "violent and manic" behavior.
 In ancient Greece, Euripides' play Medea portrays Medea's descent into "violence and mania" as a result of her lovesickness for Jason; meanwhile, in ancient Rome, Virgil's Dido has a manic reaction to the betrayal of her lover, Aeneas, and commits suicide.
 Dido's case is especially interesting, as the cause of her lovesickness is attributed to the meddling of the gods Juno and Venus.

 In the Middle Ages, unrequited love was considered "a trauma which, for the medieval melancholic, was difficult to relieve."
 Treatments included light therapy, rest, exposure to nature, and a diet of lamb, lettuce, fish, eggs, and ripe fruit.